-Google’s free visualization and reporting tool has been around since 2016, and has only gotten better over time, with feature updates and improvements rolled out every month.
+Google’s free visualization and reporting tool has been around since 2016, and has only gotten better over time, rolling out new feature updates and improvements every month.

 While Data Studio makes it easy to connect to data sources and automate reporting, you still need to decide which visualizations and information will be most useful for your audience.

-Keep in mind that most clients and leadership teams are not as familiar with the nuances of paid marketing as the specialists they employ to manage it.
+Your clients and leadership teams probably aren’t as familiar with the nuances of paid marketing as you are.

 Insights that seem obvious to you can be completely unclear to someone less experienced.